 ST. PETERSBURG COLLEGE

-Online AS in Veterinary Technology
+Online ASSOciate of AS in Veterinary Technology

 An impressive fact about St. Petersburg College is that 98 percent of their Associate Degree grads have either found jobs in the field, are serving in the military, or are furthering their education!
 Boasting an “excellent national reputation,” the Veterinary Technology Associate in Science degree at St. Petersburg College prepares you for the national certification exam, trains you in a vast range of skills which includes, nursing, radiology, surgical prep, anesthesia and much more.